teddokano/MusicReactor/README.md

 ### Everything is ready!
 With completing these steps, the demo is ready!
-The demo will be running after reset or turning-ON the system :)
+The demo will be running after reset or power-cycling of the system :)

 # Tips
 ### Select good music for demo :)
 This demo is just detecting music signal amplitude.
-Some very old music or recent music which is heavily amplitude complessed one may not give good result.
+Some very old music or recent music which is heavily amplitude complessed may not give good result.
 It will be good idea to monitor the waveform from music source or MCU "A0" input pin which has amplitude information by oscilloscope when selecting demo source.

 ### Adjusting input level
 When using flexible circuit version interface board, music source output level may not need to adjust carefully.
 Even the signal is clipped on the interface corcuit, the demo may work correctly.
 However, if you take signal from speaker output from power-amplifire, it may need to be adjusted.
 The flexible version circuit has an LED to indicate "overload".
-Overload means the signal leel is close to satulation.
+Overload means the signal level is close to satulation.
 If this LED is continuously kept ON, the signal may need to be attenuated.

 # Reference
 - This demo had been built with ['mikan' class libraries](https://github.com/teddokano/mikan)